Humans are different from primates. Differences between humans and monkeys. Greater primates or monkeys

 Walking on two legs

-brain enlargement
+Brain enlargement

-The structure of the teeth
+Structure of teeth

 Differences at the biomolecular level